edogola4/Weather-App/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project does not currently have a specified license.
+Users are free to utilize and modify the application as needed.

 ## Acknowledgments

+I extend my gratitude myself as a contributor and users for their valuable feedback and support.

 - [WeatherAPI](https://weatherapi.com/)
 - [NewsAPI](https://newsapi.org/)